-- election of directors is staggered, meaning that the members of only one of three classes of directors are selected each year; - shareholders have limited ability to remove directors; - the total voting power of any shareholder owning more than 9.9% of the common shares will be reduced to 9.9% of the total voting power of the common shares; - the board of directors may decline to register any transfer of common shares if it has reason to believe that the transfer would result in: - i.) any person that is not an investment company beneficially owning more than 5.0% of any class of the issued and outstanding share capital of Group, - ii.) any person holding controlled shares in excess of 9.9% of any class of the issued and outstanding share capital of Group, or - iii.) any adverse tax, regulatory or legal consequences to Group, any of its subsidiaries or any of its shareholders: - Group also has the option to redeem or purchase all or part of a shareholder's common shares to the extent the board of directors determines it is necessary or advisable to avoid or cure any adverse or potential adverse consequences if: - i.) any person that is not an investment company beneficially owns more than 5.0% of any class of the issued and outstanding share capital of Group, - ii.) any person holds controlled shares in excess of 9.9% of any class of the issued and outstanding share capital of Group, or - iii.) share ownership by any person may result in adverse tax, regulatory or legal consequences to Group, any of its subsidiaries or any other shareholder.
+- directors currently serve staggered three-year terms, meaning that the members of only one of three classes of directors are selected each year (although the staggered board structure will be phased out between 2012 and 2014); - shareholders have limited ability to remove directors; - the total voting power of any shareholder owning more than 9.9% of the common shares will be reduced to 9.9% of the total voting power of the common shares;

+- the board of directors may decline to register any transfer of common shares if it has reason to believe that the transfer would result in: - i.) any person that is not an investment company beneficially owning more than 5.0% of any class of the issued and outstanding share capital of Group, - ii.) any person holding controlled shares in excess of 9.9% of any class of the issued and outstanding share capital of Group, or - iii.) any adverse tax, regulatory or legal consequences to Group, any of its subsidiaries or any of its shareholders: - Group also has the option to redeem or purchase all or part of a shareholder's common shares to the extent the board of directors determines it is necessary or advisable to avoid or cure any adverse or potential adverse consequences if: - i.) any person that is not an investment company beneficially owns more than 5.0% of any class of the issued and outstanding share capital of Group, - ii.) any person holds controlled shares in excess of 9.9% of any class of the issued and outstanding share capital of Group, or - share ownership by any person may result in adverse tax, regulatory or legal consequences to Group, any of its subsidiaries or any other shareholder.

 The Board of Directors has indicated that it will apply these bye-law provisions in such manner that "passive institutional investors" will be treated similarly to investment companies.
-For this purpose, "passive institutional investors" include all persons who are eligible, pursuant to Rule 13d-1(b)(1) under the U.S. Securities Exchange Act of 1934, to file a short-form statement on Schedule 13G, other than an insurance company or any parent holding company or control person of an insurance company.
+For this purpose, "passive institutional investors" include all persons who are eligible, pursuant to Rule 13d-1(b)(1) under the U.S. Securities Exchange Act of 1934, ("the Exchange Act") to file a short-form statement on Schedule 13G, other than an insurance company or any parent holding company or control person of an insurance company.